sidbose87/doe-task/README.md

 Or use
 1. Configurator.bat (For windows to set up your environment by moving files from this repo)
 2. Configurator.sh (For linux to set up your environment by moving files from this repo)

+## Examples

+Just open jenkins console and run the build job for Linux doe-pr01, similarly for windows

 ## Deployment